Q. What experience do Absolute Lofts have?

 Q. What steps do you take to safeguard the environment?

 A. We only use timber from one company who are a member of Forests Forever, which is the environmental division of the Timber Trade Federation.
 The TTF are working to safeguard the world’s forests and Britain’s future timber supplies.
-Forests Forever encourage forest owners to improve management practices, members to source timber responsibly, and promotes the environmental benefits of wood as our only naturally renewable building material. www.ttf.co.uk
+Forests Forever encourage forest owners to improve management practices, members to source timber responsibly, and promotes the environmental benefits of wood as our only naturally renewable building material.
+We are a committed Company on this subject view our CSR page for more information.

 Q. What guarantees do you give?

 A. Absolute Lofts offer a 10 Year Guarantee on their work.
-This guarantee is supplemented with a 10 year insurance backed independent warranty through IWA.
+This guarantee can be supplemented with a 10 year independent insurance backed warranty, at an additional cost, through IWA.
 This guarantee protects in the event that Absolute Lofts cease to trade within the guarantee period.